 Jan and Stephen are very passionate about the West Coast, the outdoors and the environment and as such endeavour to ensure they make their environmental footprint as small as possible.
 We are proud to support and follow the Tiaki Promise - a committment to care for NZ now and for future generations, acting as guardians to protect and perserve our home.

 Breakers is set in a sensitive environment with its beachfront location and Paparoa mountain range in behind.
-There is a section of native bush at the entrance to the property that has Maori significance and as such a covenant has been put on the Certificate of Title for the land ensuring this piece of bush is never removed for development.
-For Jan and Stephen this is exciting as Jan has Maori heritage and likes the fact this property she fell in love with back in 2004 has Maori connections.
-They have done some research and unfortunately are unable to find out the exact Maori significance other than a type of Maori Pa – being a cooking site or possible burial site at some stage.
+There is a section of native bush at the entrance to the property that has Maori significance - a Wahi Tapu meaning sacred place or sacred site and as such a covenant has been put on the Certificate of Title for the land ensuring this piece of bush is never removed for development.
+For Jan and Stephen this is exciting as Jan has Maori heritage through the Ngai Tahu iwi with descentants who were Ngai Tahu Elders back in the mid 1800s.
+Ngai Tahu is the main iwi of the South Island and the fact this property she fell in love with back in 2004 has Maori connections gives her all the more reason for believing things were "meant to be" Jan is still researching the exact Wahi Tapu for the property.

 Due to their rural location and Jan’s Maori heritage and as a typical part of Maori culture, they do ask for removal of shoes inside.
 Clean slippers are provided for indoors.